-Julia Golding is currently writer in residence at the Royal Institution, the home of science.
-She also can be found taking an early nineteenth century perspective on modern life in her Jane Austen podcast ‘What Would Jane Do?’.
+In 2019 she was writer-in-residence at the Royal Institution, the home of science.
+She can be found taking an early nineteenth century perspective on modern life in her Jane Austen podcast ‘What Would Jane Do?’.

 Former British diplomat and Oxfam policy adviser, she has now published over fifty books in genres ranging from historical adventure to fantasy.
 Read carefully and you’ll spot all sorts of material from her diplomatic and Oxfam careers popping up in unexpected places.
 She has a doctorate in English literature from Oxford.

 Writing as Stirling, ‘Finding Sky’ was shortlisted for the German Children’s Literature Award 2013.
 Struck (originally published as Storm and Stone) won both the YA Romantic Novel and overall prize of the Romantic Novel of the Year 2015 – the first YA book to win the top prize in the long history of this prestigious award.
 This inspired her to write her first adult novel, ‘Don’t Trust Me’.

 Over three-quarter of a million of her books have been sold worldwide in many languages.